atmoswing/atmoswing-user-manual/docs/getting-started/variables.rst

 Predictor variables
 ===================

 The different existing datasets do not name the meteorological variables the same way.
 AtmoSwing can interact with many datasets and has several of their variables defined.
 These datasets often provide different products, for example, for different types of levels (isobaric, isentropic, surface, etc.).
-As some variables can be defined for different levels (e.g., temperature), the product/level must be specified.
-Thus, the selection of a variable in the parameters file is defined as ``level/variable``, such as ``pressure/z`` for the geopotential on pressure levels, or ``isentropic/t`` for the temperature on isentropic levels.
+As some variables can be defined for different levels (e.g., temperature), the product/level may need to be specified.
+Thus, the selection of a variable in the parameters file can be defined as ``level/variable``, such as ``pressure/z`` for the geopotential on pressure levels, or ``isentropic/t`` for the temperature on isentropic levels.
 As different level types and variables are present for different datasets, they can be named differently in AtmoSwing.
 For example ``pressure/z``, ``pl/h``, and ``isobaric/hgt`` are identical.
-The name of the level (or product) has to be the same as the name of the corresponding subfolder.
+The name of the level (or product) has to be the same as the corresponding subfolder name.
 For example, someone using NCEP/NCAR Reanalysis 1 and having a subfolder 'pressure' should then use ``pressure/z`` for the geopotential height.

 The following sections define first the different levels, then some common variables to most datasets, and finally, list the available variables for the different datasets.